jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   - **controlling companies** means 2 or more companies whose degree of control over a council-controlled organisation, if exercisable by one notional company, would make the notional company a holding company of the council-controlled organisation
   - **holding company** has the same meaning as in section 5 of the Companies Act 1993.

+### 71B Application of Part to water organisations
+(1) This section applies to a council-controlled organisation that is a water organisation (see section 6(1AAB)) and to its shareholders.
+(2) The board and shareholders of the water organisation— (a) must comply with Part 4 of the Local Government (Water Services) Act 2025; but (b) must not comply with sections 64 to 69 and Schedule 8 of this Act.

 ### 72 Application of Act to related companies
 Sections 57 to 71 apply to a company as if it were a council-controlled organisation if the company is a related company (within the meaning of section 2(3) and (4) of the Companies Act 1993) of a council-controlled organisation.